influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 The `sigma` based alert above can also be adapted for working with batch data.
 Play around and get comfortable with updating, testing, and running tasks in Kapacitor.

-## Loading tasks with the Kapacitor daemon
+## Load tasks with the Kapacitor daemon

-To load and enable tasks and task templates directly with the Kapacitor daemon when it boots, save TICKscripts in a _load_ directory specified in `kapacitor.conf`.
+To load tasks and task templates directly with the Kapacitor daemon when it boots, save TICKscripts in a _load_ directory specified in `kapacitor.conf`.
 TICKscripts must include the database and retention policy declaration `dbrp`.

 For more information, see [Load Directory](/kapacitor/v1.5/guides/load_directory/).

 ### What's next?

-To explore other ways to use Kapacitor, check out the [example guides](/kapacitor/v1.5/guides/).
+To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).